justinhartman/nix/_posts/2017-06-14-setting-the-time-using-terminal.md

  - Last Updated: 14 June 2017

 ---

-## Introduction
-This is really basic stuff but if you aren't running a GUI then it isn't as easy as opening up a Time & Date Settings control panel so this is the way to do it.

 ## Setting the timezone
 You first want to check what the current date and time is on your machine.
 Do this by running the following in a Linux shell: